krausest/js-framework-benchmark/README.md

 ## 1.1 Prerequisites

-Have _node.js (>=v16.14.2)_ installed.
-If you want to do yourself a favour use nvm for that and install yarn.
-The benchmark has been tested with node vv16.14.2.
+Have _node.js (>=v20.8.0)_ installed.
+If you want to do yourself a favour use nvm for that.
+The benchmark has been tested with node v20.8.0.
 Please make sure that the following command work before trying to build:

 ```
 > npm
 npm -version
-8.5.0
+10.1.0
 > node --version
-v16.14.2
+v20.8.0
 ```

 ## 1.2 Downloading the pre-built binaries and starting the server